Can art empower people to express their feelings about loss?

 Why is talking about death so taboo and can art help break the taboo?

+The first Art of Grieving exhibition took place in 2017.
 The artwork on display at this exhibition included paintings, photographs, poetry, collages, sculptures and textiles created by more than 50 professional and amateur artists, as well as art groups.
 Many of the pieces had been created as a response to emotionally harrowing times.
 The images seen here are a small selection of work that was on display in the 2017 exhibition.

 Some of the artwork was self-explanatory, but in most cases artists had written a short explanation or description to accompany their creations.